 A thermostat is a valve that lives inside the coolant circuit and automatically opens and closes at a predetermined temperature.
 Its job is to help the coolant system get up to working temperature quickly.
 It does this by remaining closed until the engine heats the smaller volume of coolant.

-A faulty stat that fails in the open position forces the engine to heat a larger volume of coolant, and that takes a lot longer to feel the effects inside the cabin.
-In addition when the vehicle idles the coolant cools down quickly which effects cabin temperature.
+A faulty stat that fails in the open position forces the engine to heat a larger volume of coolant, which takes much longer to feel the effects inside the cabin.
+In addition, when the vehicle idles, the coolant cools down quickly, affecting cabin temperature.

-Anyhow here’s a table of common causes, diagnosis and repair of no heat at idle.
+Anyhow here’s a table of common causes, diagnoses, and repair of no heat at idle.

 |Causes of no heat at idle||Diagnosis||Repair|